fhiso/legacy-format/data-model.md

 :   A unique record identification number assigned to the record by the source system.
 This number is intended to serve as a more sure means of identification of a record between two interfacing systems.

 Payload
-:   A string.
+:   A *line string*.
 It is RECOMMENDED that implementations support payloads of at least 12 characters.

 Substructures
 :   None